 - Believing for a Child: Bible Verses to Build Your Faith When Diagnosed with Infertility

 Building a Busines from Home

 Having an autoimmune condition can affect your ability to work.
 But with some adjustments, you can succeed in using your abilities to serve others in meaningful ways.
 You may even find that these changes bring more freedom, fulfillment, and income than you ever imagined.

 Some people with autoimmune conditions shift from working full-time in an office to working part-time from home.
 This can lessen the pressures that often come with commuting and working within set hours, schedules, and surroundings.
 The flexibility gained can enhance your health and well-being.
 You get to establish the calendar, environment, and goals that work best for you and your family.

 An increasing number of options for home businesses exist.
 You can choose one or more that best suits your lifestyle and talents.
 Below are some suggestions.

 Arts and Crafts

 Do you like to journal or share your thoughts and stories with others?
 You may be a writer!
-Many avenues exist for freelance writers.
-These include writing articles, blog posts, books, devotionals, grants, letters, marketing copy, reports, and more.
+Many avenues exist for freelance writers and editors.
+These include writing and editing articles, blog posts, books, devotionals, gift proposals/grants, letters, marketing copy, reports, and more.